-- 14. The MAP will hire an independent entity for verification purposes.
-The entity will conduct the verification and issue a verification report which will be shared with the CMO, accompanied by requirements for additional information from Nigeria defined in the ITMO issuance request template. - 15.
-The Carbon Market Office carries out an assessment and if it is successful, an issuance confirmation letter is sent to the MAP.
-If the activity is registered with other international crediting programs such as Gold Standard, Verra (VCS), etc., the procedure described under the VCM section of the document will apply.
+- 15. The MAP will hire an independent entity3 for verification purposes.
+The entity will conduct the verification and issue a verification report which will be shared with the CMO, accompanied by requirements for additional information from Nigeria defined in the ITMO issuance request template. - 16.
+The Carbon Market Office carries out an assessment, and if it is successful, an issuance confirmation letter is sent to the MAP.
+If the activity is registered with other international crediting programs such as Gold Standard, Verra (VCS), and so on, the procedure described under the VCM section of the document will apply.

-&lt;sup>2 For the purpose of Article 6.2, the CMO will shortlist independent auditors across sectoral scope(s) to validate projects for validation and verification of activities committed to bilateral exchange.
+2 For the purpose of Article 6.2, the CMO will shortlist independent auditors across sectoral scope(s) to validate projects for validation and verification of activities committed to bilateral exchange.
 The CMO will encourage African auditors accredited by UNFCCC to support validation and verification of activities.

-&lt;sup>3 The independent entity hired for verification can be same as the entity hired for validation or may be different.
+3 The independent entity hired for verification can be same as the entity hired for validation or may be different.

-Authorization and International transfer of ITMOs and corresponding adjustments
+Authorisation and International transfer of ITMOs and corresponding adjustments

-- 16. The MAP sends a request to the CMO to authorize ITMOs for international use and transfer, following the template published by the CMO for submitting ITMO authorization requests.
-The CMO evaluates the request with support from the CMAB technical committee to assess the request and to advise on it.
-If the result of the evaluation is positive, the CMO requests the NCCC for a mandate to issue authorization and it sends an authorization letter to the MAP.
-In the event of a negative outcome, the MAP may appeal the decision within the stipulated timeline. - 17.
-Once the ITMOs are authorized and issued, the MAP can transfer them to the international buyer and thereafter effect a corresponding adjustment for all authorized ITMOs that are 'first transferred'.
-In the terminology of Article 6, and for the purposes of this Manual, the "first transfer", means: - Where ITMOs are authorized for use towards the NDC of another country, the first transfer is the first international transfer of such authorized ITMOs. - Where ITMOs are authorized for international mitigation purposes other than NDC achievement or other purposes, the first transfer is (i) the authorization of such ITMOs or (ii) the cancellation of such authorized ITMOs from the national registry, as specified in the letter of authorization.
+- 17. The MAP sends a request to the CMO to authorise ITMOS for international use and transfer, following the template published by the CMO for submitting ITMO authorisation requests.
+The CMO evaluates the request, If the result of the evaluation is positive, the CMO will forward the request to the National Council on Climate Change (NCCC) for approval.
+Once the approval is given, the Ministry of Justice, in consonance with the Ministry of Foreign Affairs, will sign the authorisation letter.
+The CMO will issue the authorisation letter to the MAP.
+In the event of a negative outcome, the MAP may appeal the decision within the stipulated timeline. - 18.
+Once the ITMOs are authorised and issued, the MAP can transfer them to the international buyer and thereafter effect a corresponding adjustment for all authorised ITMOS that are 'first transferred'.
+In the terminology of Article 6, and for the purposes of this Manual, the "first transfer", means: - Where ITMOs are authorised for use towards the NDC of another country, the first transfer is the first international transfer of such authorised ITMOs. - Where ITMOs are authorised for international mitigation purposes other than NDC achievement or other purposes, the first transfer is (i) the authorisation of such ITMOs or (ii) the cancellation of such authorised ITMOs from the national registry, as specified in the letter of authorisation.

-Suspension of authorization
+Suspension of authorisation